Thugnasty777/compound-protocol/README.md

 Vortex Protocol
 =================

 The Vortex Protocol is an Ethereum smart contract for supplying or borrowing assets.
-Through the cToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive cTokens or *borrow* assets from the protocol (holding other assets as collateral).
-The Vortex cToken contracts track these balances and algorithmically set interest rates for borrowers.
+Through the vToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive vTokens or *borrow* assets from the protocol (holding other assets as collateral).
+The Vortex vToken contracts track these balances and algorithmically set interest rates for borrowers.

 Before getting started with this repo, please read: